AbdullahMJ99/Project-4/README.md

 ## Description

-We predict housing prices based on features derived from the Ames, Iowa housing data set, containing residential property sales from 2006 - 2010.
-Two different machine learning models are used, a neural network and a random forest.

-`regression_models.ipynb` contains the final models.

-`exploratory_data_analysis.ipynb` contains multiple plots displaying the data and the very first neural network.

-Documentation of the trial models is contained in `House Prices Spreadsheet.xlsx`. `nn_template.ipynb` shows the keras tuner used to adjust hyperparameters during those trials.
-Subsequent neural network models are contained in the `./trial_models/` folder.
+This project employs the classic Ames, Iowa housing dataset to predict individual residential property prices using two distinct machine learning models.
+The experiment involves improving a neural network through feature engineering and hyperparameter tuning, alongside the construction of a random forest model for comparative analysis.
+The subsequent discussion delves into the strengths and weaknesses of each model, offering insights into their unique attributes and trade-offs.

+Refer to `predictive_models_report.md` for insight and analysis.

 ## Usage

-Restart the kernel and run `regression_models.ipynb`
+Restart the kernel and run `regression_models.ipynb` to output the results of both a neural network and a random forest model.

+---

+Details of repo structure:

+- `regression_models.ipynb` contains the final models, built after all trials
+- `exploratory_data_analysis.ipynb` displays multiple plots guiding feature engineering, data cleaning, and processing
+- `House Prices Spreadsheet.xlsx` documents trial models
+- `/trial_models/` contains subsequent neural network and random forest models
+- `nn_template.ipynb` demonstrates the keras tuner used for hyperparameter tuning

 ## Gallery of Results

+Note how closely both model predictions perform.

 Sample Neural Network Evaluation Metrics: